 But I digress… The meat mixed with pasilla chiles, cumin, oregano, garlic and onion and is slow-cooked in the oven for several hours.
 While the meat is cooking, prepare the masa and soak the corn husks in water until they are soft.

 Organization is the other key to tamale success.
 Before starting the actual assembly, the fillings should be ready to go, leaf wrappers and ties (if you use them) should be soaked and cleaned, and a steamer should be prepared.
 Steam the tamales for 30 – 45 minutes depending on size and thickness.

-Enjoy them as they are or I like them topped with a mango salsa alongside a green salad for a fresh twist.
+Enjoy Mexican Christmas tamales as they are, simply remove the corn husk, or I like to top them with a mango salsa alongside a green salad for a fresh twist.

 Chicken or Cheese Enchiladas with Red Chile Sauce